qwd/dev-site/content/en/docs/configuration/authentication.md

 Please replace `YOUR_KEY_ID`, `YOUR_PROJECT_ID`, `YOUR_PRIVATE_KEY` or `PATH_OF_YOUR_PRIVATE_KEY` in the code with your values.

-> <strong>Hint:</strong> These demos are for reference and test only, we can't guarantee that they will work in any environment.
+> **Hint:** These demos are for reference and test only, we can't guarantee that they will work in any environment.

 #### Java 15+